lukebertram/galactic-age/README.md

 8. Life expectancy, planet => Life expectancy in specified planet years

-9. If a user has already surpassed their expected life span, return a message stating this as well as the amount of time by which they have surpassed their life expectancy?
+9. If a user has already surpassed their expected life span, return a message stating this as well as the amount of time by which they have surpassed their life expectancy? (this spec just seems like a mean way of reminding the elderly that they should be dead on other worlds as well as this one)

 ## Known Bugs